Currency: GBP

 Menu

-Sailing Blocks are used for a variety of purposes onboard a yacht or sailboat.
+Sailing Blocks are used for various purposes onboard a yacht or sailboat.

-Here is a real beginner’s guide to sailing blocks.
+Here is a guide to the different types available and the various uses for sailing blocks.

-The wheel has a groove in it and the rope or wire sits in the groove.
-The wheel may also be called a drum and is commonly referred to as a sheave.
+The wheel has a groove, and the rope or wire sits in the groove.
+The wheel may also be called a drum but is commonly called a sheave.

 The axle is also known as the pin, bush or bearing.

-The pulley or block is used to lift or lower heavy objects and facilitate the smooth change in direction of a rope or wire.
+The pulley or block is used to lift or lower heavy objects and facilitate a rope or wire's smooth change in direction.

 Onboard a yacht or boat, the pulleys have specific names depending on the task.
-Blocks have many uses from the simple hoisting of flags to hoisting or controlling heavy sails.
+Blocks have many uses, from simply hoisting flags to managing heavy sails.

-Over centuries, new developments in technology have advanced the design of sailing blocks to become faster and smoother, stronger, and more dynamic in their specific use depending on the task at hand.
+Over centuries, new technological developments have advanced the design of sailing blocks to become faster, smoother, stronger, and more dynamic in their specific use, depending on the task.

-The main types of block are as follows:
+The main types of blocks are as follows:

 The main characteristics of each type of block are explained below.